-In order to essure classroom management using positive behavioral supports and effective disciplinary tools, Louisiana Key Academy School will identify data-driven academic, carear and technical, discipline/behavioral performance vesults in the School Improvement Plan (SIP).
-Louisiana Key Academy School will establish and use a school-based leadership team to meet on a regulatly scheduled basis to review data and guide the positive behavior process.
+In order to assure classroom management using positive behavioral supports and effective disciplinary tools, Louisiana Key Acadesay School will identify data-driven academic, career and technical, discipline/behavioral performance results in the School Improvement Plain (SIP).
+Louisiana Key Academy School will establish and use a school-based leadership team to meet on a regularly scheduled basis to review data and guide the positive behavior process.
 This leadership team shall, to the extent possible, include representatives of the school administration, both regular and special education teachers, parents, guidance counselors, and school bus operators (It may also include other groups, a.g., food services workers).

-The leadership team will use a decision-making process utilizing a data-management system that allows graphical representation of discipline tasues.
+The leadership team will use a decision-making process utilizing a data-management system that allows graphical representation of discipline tissues.
 Said data system will permit regular and efficient monitoring and evaluation of the effectiveness of the implementation of a school-wide system of discipline.
-School data collection shall include, but not be limited to, average referrals per day per month, referrals by problem bahavior, referrals by location, referrals by time, referrals by student, referrals by staff, individual student report by month and by year, and referrals by grade level.
-Environmental changes may he made as indicated by data.
-For instance, increased monitoring, schedule changes, or changes or eness structure may help to alleviate congestion or over- crowing at certain times during the day.
+School data collection shall include, but not be limited to, average referrals per day per month, referrals by problem behavior, referrals by student, referrals by student, referrals by student, referrals by staff, individual student report by month and by year, and referrals by grade level.
+Environmental changes may be made as indicated by data.
+For instance, increased monitoring, schedule changes, or changes of made as indicated by data.
+For instance, increased